achimoraites/unsupervised-learning/CustomerSegmentClusters/README.md

 # Customer Segment Clusters
 Using data on the general population identify the core customer base for a mail-order sales company in Germany.

-Must give credit to Arvato for the data.
-Since the terms and conditions prohibited us from keeping the data, no data is provided in this repository.

 ## 📓 Files used